 Recall that the three fund categories separately had single fund outperformance probabilities ranging from 22 percent to 32 percent, depending on the category.
 The 18 percent probability for a combined portfolio outperformance is lower than any single fund category.
 This is an important concept.

 The compounding of negatives is a key difference when considering portfolio construction.
 Portfolios that hold multiple active funds have a lower probability for beating a comparable all index fund portfolio than any single active fund has for beating a single index fund counterpart.
 The lower portfolio performance is due to negative compounding within each portfolio.

-Consider Row 2 in Table 2.
 An actively-managed five-fund portfolio held for 20 years has only a two percent chance of outperforming a comparable index fund portfolio.
 Said another way, if you hold five index funds in different fund categories for 20 years, your portfolio has a 98 percent chance of outperforming a portfolio holding five comparable, actively-managed funds.

 In the earlier example, I calculated an actively-managed fund portfolio (with three funds and allocated 40 percent in municipal bonds, 40 percent in large cap blend U.S. equity, and 20 percent in a large cap foreign stock) had an 18 percent probability of outperforming a comparable Vanguard index fund portfolio over a five-year period, ending June 2012.
-This result is well within the ±2 percent tolerance in Table 2.

 The lessons learned from the data should be clear − the probability that an all index fund portfolio will beat an active fund portfolio is very high and it increases when: